ScottSyms/mvt-rs-fork/README.md

 - Layer server, maps server (through Maplibre Style) and legends server.
 - On-the-fly vector tile generation using PostgreSQL/PostGIS.
+- Generate tiles directly from collections of Parquet files.
 - Web-based administration for managing users, groups, layers, styles, categories, and more.
 - Integrated caching with support for disk or Redis storage.
 - Granular cache control at the layer level.